Andrew Mountbatten-Windsor arrested in Epstein investigation | The National

 Emails released by the US Department of Justice appeared to show the former duke sharing reports of official visits to Hong Kong, Vietnam and Singapore.

-One dated November 2010, appeared to be forwarded by Andrew five minutes after being sent by his then-special adviser Amir Patel.
+One dated November 2010 appeared to be forwarded by Andrew five minutes after being sent by his special adviser at the time, Amir Patel.

-Another, on Christmas Eve 2010, appeared to send Epstein a confidential brief on investment opportunities in the reconstruction of Helmand Province, Afghanistan.
+Another, on December 24 of that year appeared to send Epstein a confidential brief on investment opportunities in the reconstruction of Helmand province, Afghanistan.

 Homes searched

-Searches are now being carried out at Mountbatten-Windsor’s addresses in Berkshire and Norfolk, the police said.
+Searches are now being carried out at Mr Mountbatten-Windsor’s addresses in Berkshire and Norfolk, the police said.

 “Following a thorough assessment, we have now opened an investigation into this allegation of misconduct in public office,” said Assistant Chief Constable Oliver Wright.

-“We understand the significant public interest in this case, and we will provide updates at the appropriate time.”

 The police added that they would not be formally “naming the arrested man, as per national guidance”.
-Suspects names are usually released once they have been charged by the Crown Prosecution Service.
+The names of suspects are usually released once they have been charged by the Crown Prosecution Service.

-A number of police forces across the UK are assessing information released as part of the Epstein files document dump.
+A number of police forces across the UK are assessing information released as part of the Epstein files document release.

-On Wednesday, the Met said it was also looking at allegations Andrew’s protection officers turned a “blind eye” to his visits to Epstein’s island, Little St James.
+On Wednesday, the Met said it was also looking into allegations that Mr Mountbatten-Windsor’s protection officers turned a “blind eye” to his visits to Epstein’s island, Little St James, in US territory of the Virgin Islands.

-The National Crime Agency said it was supporting UK forces in their Epstein files probes.
+The National Crime Agency said it was supporting UK forces in their Epstein files inquiries.